 What drives people to become entrepreneurs, particularly in countries with transitional economies?
 The question is of special interest to Simon School lecturer Barry A. Friedman.
 He has a doctorate in Industrial and Organizational Psychology, and teaches abroad during breaks.
 Dr. Friedman is interested in how the role of entrepreneurship differs among economies.
-Read more here.
+Read more about Predicting the Entrepreneurs.

 Media companies seeking new ways to promote their products—television shows in particular—will find new insight in recent research by Simon School assistant professor Mitchell Lovett.
 Lovett and co-author Richard Staelin of Duke University studied the roles that social engagement and advertising play in building entertainment brands.
-Read more here.
+Read more about Socializing and Advertising.

 A new paper by Simon professor Abraham Seidmann and Professor Bing Jing of Cheung Kong Graduate School of Business, “Finance Sourcing in a Supply Chain,” examines the merits of trade versus bank credit between a manufacturer and a retailer with limited capital.
 The study adds critical new insights to an active research area that has important managerial implications.